calint/arduino-sketches/esp32dev/game/objects/README.md

   - update position and motion attributes
 * user code might implement custom collision handling
   - check `col_with`, if not `nullptr`, handle collision, then set to `nullptr`
-* return `true` if object has died and should be de-allocated by the engine
+* return `true` if object has died and should be deallocated by the engine

 ### pre_render
 * game loop calls `pre_render` on allocated objects before rendering the sprites